 Many times, PCS can be difficult to diagnose; however, specialized medical experts can carry out diagnostic procedures to eliminate other causes of your symptoms.
 The most common way to diagnose PCS is through ultrasound.
 Through ultrasound, it is possible to detect veins, as well as assess blood flow in that area.

 What are the Treatments?

 Treatments for pelvic congestion syndrome are available to minimize symptoms and help you to cope with this condition.
-The medical professionals here at South Texas Vein Institute are ready to help you alleviate this chronic pain with specialized treatments.
+The medical professionals here at DHR Health Vein Institute are ready to help you alleviate this chronic pain with specialized treatments.
 Contact us today to book a consultation in Edinburg and learn more.